cea-hpc/wi4mpi/doc/source/user_guide/advanced_features.rst

 .. code-block:: console

-    You are using Wi4MPI-3.3.0a with the mode interface From Interface To OpenMPI-2.0.4
+    You are using Wi4MPI-4.0.0 in the interface mode from Interface to OpenMPI-2.0.4

     MPI_Init :
     {